BBD-MeetingsManager/MeetingsManager/README.md

 # MeetingsManager

-## Postman

-Use this [link](https://app.getpostman.com/join-team?invite_code=86fbcfb0462f951fd07fc3fa07a28b6b&target_code=6d568224b2cbf7d42168ae268cade424) to join the postman workspace.
-Please do not destroy.
-Use this for testing.

 ## Backend

 In VSCode, (I havent tested yet!), you can run with: `node app.js` in the back end folder.